Hina-Atif/devsecops-secure-ecommerce-platform/README.md

 ---

-## 📌 Project Overview
+## 🚀 Project Overview

-This project demonstrates a full DevSecOps pipeline including:

-- Continuous Integration (CI)
-- Continuous Deployment (CD)
-- Security Scanning (Trivy)
-- Monitoring (Prometheus + Grafana)
-- Cloud Deployment (AWS EC2)
+This project was developed as part of a real-world DevSecOps implementation for DeployLynx, delivering a secure and scalable e-commerce platform for Natural Fit.

+The project demonstrates end-to-end DevSecOps practices including CI/CD, containerization, cloud deployment, and monitoring.

 ---